seferagic/-cloud-computing-project/tekton playground/DOCUMENTATION.md

 # Dokumentation
+This is a documentation of how we started to get to know Tekton.
+We do not guarantee that these random exampls still work.
+But we wanted to leave them here in this separate folder to show how much effort went into this project.

 ## Authenticate cluster access
 - go to cluster in google cloud, press the three dots on the right of the cluster and click "Connect".
 Copy the given command into your command line ;)